-SPCH 1315 Fundamentals Of Public Speaking (3) (This is a common course number.
-Former course prefix/number SC 105)
+SPCH 1315 Fundamentals Of Public Speaking (3)

 Public speaking is introduced.
 Topics include the principles of reasoning, audience analysis, collection of materials, outlining, and delivery.
 Emphasis is on the oral presentation of well prepared speeches.
 (3 Lec.)
 (Coordinating Board Academic Approval Number 2310015335)